-With so many delightful restaurants, cafes and hotels offering sumptuous afternoon teas, we’ve compiled a quick guide to help you decide where you should have your afternoon tea in Bath...
+With so many delightful restaurants, cafés and hotels offering sumptuous afternoon teas, we’ve compiled a quick guide to help you decide where you should have yours in Bath...

 The Pump Room Restaurant

 One of the grandest venues in Bath, The Pump Room is the original Georgian social hub.
 You can enjoy traditional sandwiches, scones and petit fours with a contemporary twist of poached salmon shots and cheddar, tomato and chive scones.
-During the holidays don’t miss the special themed afternoon tea for kids too!
+During the holidays don’t miss special themed teas for kids too!

 No.15 Great Pulteney

-Independently owned and set in three Grade I listed Georgian townhouses, No.15 Great Pulteney is a quintessentially English boutique townhouse that’s full of surprises.
-Although their scrumptious afternoon tea sticks to tradition in many respects - you'll find an enticing selection of finger sandwiches, freshly-baked scones with clotted cream and homemade jam, and an extensive and tasty tea selection - you'll also find a few unique (though similarly delicious) flavour pairings amongst the classics.
+Independently owned and set in three Grade I listed Georgian townhouses, No.15 Great Pulteney is a quintessentially English boutique townhouse full of surprises.
+Although their scrumptious afternoon tea sticks to tradition in many respects – you'll find an enticing selection of finger sandwiches, freshly baked scones with clotted cream and homemade jam, and an extensive and tasty tea selection – you'll also find a few unique (though similarly delicious) flavour pairings amongst the classics.

 Royal Crescent Hotel

 In the summer, take your lavish afternoon tea in the hidden gardens of the luxurious Royal Crescent Hotel & Spa or by the cosy fireplace in winter.
 Choose the savoury option if you don’t have a sweet tooth and enjoy a Bath Chaps beignet and salmon tartare with caviar.

 Sally Lunn’s Historic Eating House and Museum